AlexDev505/AudioBookPlayer/readme.md

 **Audio Book Player** - an application for Windows that allows you to listen to and download audiobooks for free.

-The application has access to all the books available on the websites [_akniga.org_](https://akniga.org/) и [_knigavuhe.org_](https://knigavuhe.org/).
+The application has access to all the books available on the websites [_akniga.org_](https://akniga.org/) and [_knigavuhe.org_](https://knigavuhe.org/).
-These websites have huge libraries of audiobooks of various genres and authors, but typically audiobook websites do not allow users to download their audiobooks.
+These websites have huge libraries of audiobooks of various genres and authors, but typically audiobook websites do not allow users to download their audiobooks..
-**Audio Book Player**, however, provides this opportunity for free without SMS and registration.
+**Audio Book Player** however, provides this opportunity for free without SMS and registration.

 ## Interface Overview